akhilrao/akhilrao.github.io/_posts/2015-09-28-hotelling-triangle-city.md

 $$ \tilde{x} = \frac{1}{2} + \frac{p_2 - p_1}{2t} $$

-Cool, now we can go to the firm's problems and see how the firms will deal with this.
+Cool, now we can go to the firms' problems and see how they deal with this.
 Since the firms are symmetric, we only need to consider one firm.
 Let's consider firm 1.
 The firm wants to maximize its profits (\\(\pi_{i}\\)), i.e.

 $$ \max_{p_1} (p_1 - c)\tilde{x} $$